telefonicaid/iot-activation/tutorials/RaspberryPi_StarterKit.md

 ```
  passwd
 ```
-1. Write the current-password ** 'raspberry' **
+1. Write the current-password **raspberry**
 2. Enter the **new-password**
 3. Re-enter the **new-password**
-4. Your password has now been changed.
+4. Your Password has been changed!

 Now for connect with your Raspberry you need installer a SSH client on your computer.